Goodman/Amana Furnace Fault Codes Guide

 How to Read Goodman/Amana Flash Codes

 The status LED on Goodman and Amana furnaces is located on the main control board inside the blower compartment.
 It blinks a set of flashes, pauses, then blinks again.
-The number of flashes in the first set is the primary code; the second set is the secondary code (on some models).
-A label inside the furnace door lists the fault descriptions for your specific model.
-On ComfortNet communicating systems, codes appear on the connected thermostat display.
+The number of flashes in the first set is the primary fault code; the second set is the secondary code on some models.
+A label inside the furnace door lists the fault descriptions for your specific model — always check this label first.
+On ComfortNet communicating systems, codes appear on the connected thermostat display and are logged for technician review.

 Common Goodman/Amana Furnace Fault Codes